- WHERE TO STAY

 • Identify the best fares, including advance fares

-• Pay securely by credit card, e-tickets e-mailed
+• Pay securely by credit card, e-tickets and mobile tickets

 For each person you are allowed to take one or two medium sized suitcases or rucksacks (no more than 20kg per item) free of charge and one small piece of soft hand luggage.
 Alternatively, you may take 1 large item (no more than 20kg) and one small piece of hand luggage

 Hold luggage maximum sizes defined as: Medium case: 70cm x 30cm x 45cm; Large case: 75cm x 50cm x 32cm